Direct/iterative hybrid solver for scattering by inhomogeneous media: Numerical results

-for $x\in\partial\Omega$ and with density $u=u^{i}$ (where $u^{i}$ is the solution of free space Helmholtz equation~\eqref{HE})---for which the exact value of the integral is known.
-To demonstrate the spectral convergence we have computed the integral (\ref{eq:-intopt}) over the boundary of square region $ \Omega =\{(x,y)| -1.5\leq x,y\leq 1.5\}$ with $u^{i}(\bsx)=e^{i\kappa x}$ and $\kappa =5\pi$, over successive discretizations; the corresponding results are tabulated in Table~\ref{Table:PPW_High-order}.
+for $\bsx\in\partial \Omega$---whose exact value, in view of Green's theorem, is $ e^{i\kappa x_1}$.
+The corresponding results over successive discretizations are presented in Table~\ref{Table:PPW_High-order}, clearly demonstrating high-order accuracy.

-The proposed integration scheme additionally remains accurate for arbitrarily large frequencies.
-To illustrate this, we have computed integral (\ref{eq:-intopt}) for various wavenumbers; the corresponding results are tabulated in Table~\ref{Table:PPW_disperson} for experiments with a fixed number of points per wavelength.
+The proposed integration scheme additionally remains accurate for large frequencies.
+To illustrate this, we have computed the integral (\ref{eq:-intopt}) for various wavenumbers; the corresponding results are presented in Table~\ref{Table:PPW_disperson} for experiments with a fixed number of points per wavelength.
 Table~\ref{Table:PPW_disperson} shows that, as claimed, the proposed scheme does not deteriorate as the wavenumber is increased while keeping a constant number of points per wavelength.